 Richard Rogers, University of Amsterdam

-Who Speaks? is an initiative by Niels Schrader, information designer and co-head Graphic Design and Non Linear Narrative at the Royal Academy of Art, The Hague, Dr Ramon Amaro, lecturer and researcher in the field of machine learning at Goldsmiths (University of London), and Dr Sheena Calvert, lecturer in the areas of philosophy of language, politics and ethics in creative practice at Camberwell College of Arts (CCW / University of the Arts London).
-In 2019 they began collaborating together under the name ICCR – International Consortium for Computational Research.
-Who Speaks? is the first in a series of events and activities under development by the ICCR.
+Who Speaks? is an initiative by Niels Schrader, information designer and co-head Graphic Design and Non Linear Narrative at the Royal Academy of Art, The Hague, Dr Ramon Amaro, lecturer and researcher in the field of machine learning at University College London (formerly Goldsmiths), and Dr Sheena Calvert, lecturer in the areas of philosophy of language, politics and ethics in creative practice at Camberwell College of Arts (CCW / University of the Arts London).
+In 2019 they began collaborating together under the name Queer Computing Consortium (QCC).
+Who Speaks? is the first in a series of events and activities under development by the QCC.